andreacappelletti97/cs441_course_project/README.md

  The goal of this project is to retrieve the log data stored from Spark into Cassandra through the Google Cloud Api Function.
 Once retrieved, it provides a dashboard useful to analyse data statistics and to visualize the status of the system at any time.

+ The dashboard has been realised using Typescript and NextJs.

  For the purpose of the project we limit the data retrieval at the first 20 logs.

  In order to run the dashboard first you have to install all the project dependencies with NPM.